anro87/chaos-engineering/README.md

 ```

 The script will prompt for DB-user + password and API-user + password.
 Password will be hidden.
-Once done, a API-Token will be printed that is valid for 2 hours.
+After executing the Terraform deployment, all relevant configuration variables for the experiments will be printed to console.

 # Executed Experiments